 Heck, visit all of the rooftop bars!
 There is no shortage of them in Melbourne, all boasting unique views and the perfect place for sun-downers.
 Some of my favorites include Siglo, Goldilocks, Cookie and Naked in the Sky.

 8. Check out the Block Arcade

 You might not end up buying anything, but the Block Arcade is still worth a gander if only to admire the unique architecture featuring mosaic floors and stained glass windows.
-It’s one of the most beautiful heritage buildings in Melbourne, and dates back to the late 1800s – the arcade cost over 46,000 Pounds to build back in the day!
+It’s one of the most beautiful heritage buildings in Melbourne and deserves its place on your Melbourne city tour itinerary.
+The complex dates back to the late 1800s – the arcade cost over 46,000 Pounds to build back in the day!